lloydlentz/slate-tips/ux/shorturl/readme.md

 ### STEP 1 - Choose a domain

-There are roughly 13 berjillion hosting providers, I am a (Google Guy)[https://gdg.community.dev/gdg-twin-cities/], so let me walk you through this dead simple way.
+There are roughly 13 berjillion hosting providers, I am a [Google Guy](https://gdg.community.dev/gdg-twin-cities/), so let me walk you through this dead simple way.

 1. Go to https://domains.google.com
 2. Search for something clever and available.
 I chose **mclstr.page**.
 Get it?
 Macalester without vowels.
-I know, very (TWTR)[https://www.wired.com/2012/06/alt-text-stupid-new-tlds/] of me.
+I know, very [TWTR](https://www.wired.com/2012/06/alt-text-stupid-new-tlds/) of me.
+Also, at the time of print, .page domains are like $8/yr
-3. When you register your domain go to Website >> Forward Domain
+3. When you register your domain go to Website >> Set Up Forwarding
+4. In the **Forward To** put `https://YOUR-SLATE-DOMAIN/portal/invite?cmd=invite&invite=`
+5. Expand the "Advanced Options"
+6. **Redirect Type** = 302
+7. **Path Forwarding** = Forward Path  !!
+THIS IS IMPORTANT !!
+8. **SSL On**
+9. Click [Forward]

+Because of the way the Internet [Tubing](https://knowyourmeme.com/memes/series-of-tubes) works you may have to wait a couple few hours for this to start working.
+In the meantime, let's get your Slate portal setup and ready to accept your new awesome shortlinks.

+### Step 2 - Redir Portal

+1. Make a new portal with they key "invite"... or whatever you want, but if you change it, change the protal name in STEP 1.4 above.
+2. Make a new query, custom SQL, of course, add a paraemter `<param id="invite" />` and drop in this [SQL](invite.sql)